mui/material-ui/docs/src/pages/customization/themes.md

 These sizes are used across the components.

 Have a look at the following example regarding changing the default values, such as the font family.
-If you want to learn more about typograpy, you can check out [the typography section](/style/typography).
+If you want to learn more about typography, you can check out [the typography section](/style/typography).

 {{"demo": "pages/customization/TypographyTheme.js"}}